JulienDelavande/SoccerBetMLOptimizer/README.md

 #### k8s/secrets_template/airflow-azure-devops-secrets.yaml

 Modify the `GIT_SYNC_USERNAME` and `GIT_SYNC_PASSWORD` fields with the credentials of a user that has access to the repository.
+You can a azure service principal to access the repository in the repo configuration.
 For example the service principal named `gitalcicd` from the Azure subscription has full access to the repository.
 Don't forget to encode the credentials.

 ```bash